JacobEverly/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

+We think the blinking red light is a universal sign that something wrong is occuring.
+If they have the device they should be aware of its function.

 ![IMG_4398](https://user-images.githubusercontent.com/50084830/200183756-3b5cd42f-2669-46c2-85a5-fde96b46e5d8.jpg)

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.